HyperspaceMadness/Mega_Bezel/README.md

   * **Community_CRT_Variations**
     - Presets with crt settings created by community members
+    - Thanks to some of our community members who's settings appear here including @BendBombBoom, @NesGuy & @Sonkun

   * **Variations**
     * These presets are simple presets referencing one of the presets in the Mega_Bezel folder
     * They reference the original preset then have adjusted parameters or texture paths

   * **Experimental**
-    * These presets are work in progress and therfore
     * **Use at your own risk!**
-    * These may disappear, be renamed, or change behavior at any future release
+    * These presets are work in progress and may disappear, be moved, renamed, or change behavior at any future release